14 Music across the world

 Hart, J., & Cohen, A. (1973).
 Intonation by rule: A perceptual quest.
 Journal of Phonetics, 1(4), 309–327.

 Hippel, P. von.
 (2002, May).
-Melodic-Expectation rules as learned heuristics.
+Melodic-expectation rules as learned heuristics.
 Proceedings of the 7th International Conference on Music Perception and Cognition.

 Huron, D. (1996).
 The melodic arch in western folksongs.
 Computing in Musicology, 10, 3–23.